Djinbei/Data-Analysis-Portfolio/README.md

 ## Adrian Paul C. Galiste

 Industrial Engineer with a strong passion for data analysis, specifically deriving insights from data that serves to improve processes and create solutions to problems.
-During my second year at university, I started to develop an interest on Statistics and how it can be used as a tool or solution to different types of problems.
+During my second year at university, I developed an interest in Statistics.
 This was also the time I discovered Data Science as a career path.
 Three months after, I built a strong Data Science foundation that I could use to build projects and for problems that can be solved using data.

 However, I discovered the "Data Analyst" profession recently, which is a more accessible field for entry level data practitioners.
 With this, I plan to start off my career as a Data Analyst, first building my technical and practical knowledge through building data analysis projects focused on different fields and accomplishing data analysis certifications.